MicroStrategy/rest-api-docs/docs/getting-started/handle-rest-api-exceptions.md

 ## 4. IServer error code

-The MicroStrategy error message may also contain an integer value for `iServerCode`.
+The Strategy error message may also contain an integer value for `iServerCode`.
 This integer value maps to a constant value in the [WebAPIErrorCodes](https://www2.microstrategy.com/producthelp/Current/ReferenceFiles/reference/com/microstrategy/utils/localization/WebAPIErrorCodes.html) class.
 There are many error codes in this class.
 You should look at the `iServerCode` error and decide if you think it provides meaningful context.
 If so, you may want to handle it in your code.

 If needed, you can also find more information in the Library Sever's error log, such as stack traces.